Entwickler-Club/dpodreact/dev/devnotes.md

+- v0.00.02
+	- ItemTypes work on backend and frontend (manually)

 - .. itemTypes
     - .. use itemtype classes on frontend
     - .. build code in to put data back to .json file